Ems - ambulance

 The bill, S-788, would exempt stipends and clothing allowances paid to volunteer firefighters and emergency medical personnel from state income, temporary disability, and family leave insurance taxes.

-New jersey moves to provide tax breaks for volunteer first responders - photo authorized for use by and/or licensed by shore news network
+Photo: new jersey moves to provide tax breaks for volunteer first responders

 Senator Amato said the measure ensures volunteers who protect their communities are not penalized by taxes on the modest stipends they receive for service.